squirrel-forge/node-twighouse/README.md

 ```

-The document object is added to every page data object and should not be used in the json source since it will get deleted.
+The document object is added to every page data object and should not be used in the json source since it will get replaced once the load is completed.

 ### Directives

-Directives can modify properties and objects in the defined context of your pages json data, directives can be defined via [plugin directives](#plugin-directives) inside a [plugin](#plugins) or the [api](#api-usage).
+Directives can modify properties and objects in the defined context of your pages json data, directives can be defined via [plugin directives](#plugin-directives) method inside a [plugin](#plugins).
 Directive name and argument are separated by colons, the first argument is always the target property.
+Any further arguments depend on the directive, see the list of [builtin directives](#builtin-directives).
 They can be used as following:

 ```
 {